derekdvleung/thin-section-scanning/README.md

 # thin-section-scanning
-A repository containing the supplementary files for thin-section scanning (Leung and McDonald, 2023)
+A repository containing the supplementary files for an affordable thin-section scanning setup for geoscientists (Leung and McDonald 2023)